-“Registrar” means —
+Registrar means —

 (a) in relation to TLA land, the Registrar of Titles; and

 (b) in relation to real property, the Registrar of Deeds and Transfers.

 (2) A memorial or withdrawal of memorial affecting TLA land or real property is to be lodged in a form approved by the Registrar.